Softeeng/PatientRecordManager/README.md

 # Patient Record Manager

 A simple **console-based Python application** for managing patient records.
-This project is part of a **healthcare IT learning roadmap**, focusing on building real-world skils in software development and data management.
+This project is part of a **healthcare IT learning roadmap**, focusing on building real-world skills in software development and data management.

 ---